 You can also make the toppings ahead of time but wait to assemble your bruschetta until your guests have arrived, or serve the grilled pieces of bread with the topping in a bowl on the side so your guests can assemble each piece themselves.

 While you can make bruschetta any time of year, the best time is tomato season.
-Ripe tomatoes fresh from the garden or your farmer’s market make the very best bruschetta.
+Ripe fresh tomato fresh from the garden or your farmer’s market make the very best bruschetta.

 Canned can be used off season, but for a real taste of Italy use in season produce whenever you can.
-Larger tomatoes may prove a bit too juicy for this dish, so look for plum or even cherry tomatoes instead.
+Larger tomatoes may prove a bit too juicy for this dish, so look for plum tomato, roma tomatoes or even cherry tomatoes instead.

 Italian bakeries will have lots of choices of bread, but if you don’t live near one don’t worry.
 A small homemade loaf of bread or a French baguette will do just fine.
 What you’re looking for is bread hearty enough to grill and then hold your toppings.

-If you’re planning on taking bruschetta to a gathering you can of course make the toppings ahead of time, but it’s best to wait to grill your bread until just ready to serve.
+If you’re planning on taking bruschetta to a gathering you can of course make the toppings ahead of time, but it’s best to wait to grill your bread until just ready to serve to maintain a .

 Pre-grilled or toasted bread may become too hard if done hours or even the day before serving.